surya-01-01/car-black-box-pic18/README.md

 # car-black-box-pic18
-A real-time car black box system built with PIC18F4580.
-Logs vehicle data during critical events using timers, interrupts, and used I2C and UART communication.
-Designed to help in post-accident analysis by capturing sensor values and storing them securely.
+Developed a real-time event logging system using PIC18F4580 microcontroller and Embedded C. Utilized peripherals like Timers, UART, and Interrupts to log critical data during vehicle incidents.
+Enabled fault analysis by storing sensor readings and timestamps in memory.
+Simulated crash events and verified data capture accuracy using Linux-based development tools